granular-software/template-express-oauth-sqlite/README.md

 ## Database Setup

-This template uses SQLite for data storage.
-The database is automatically created when you run the initialization script:
+This template uses SQLite for authentication data storage (users, sessions, tokens, etc.).
+The database file is created automatically on init.

+Initialize the schema:

 ```bash
 npm run db:init